Thursday, December 27, 2007

 It's a Wonderful Life; fantasy drama, USA, 1946; D: Frank Capra, S: James Stewart, Donna Reed, Henry Travers, Lionel Barrymore, Thomas Mitchell, Beulah Bondi, Ward Bond, Gloria Grahame

 Angels in the shape of Galaxies observe the life of the kind George Bailey: as a young kid, he saved the life of his brother who fell into a lake, but remained deaf on one ear.
 When his father Peter died he had to take over his building and loan business in order to save the company, even though his own dream was to go to the city.
-He got married to Mary and they had four children, but was always in conflict with the evil tycoon Potter who wanted to buy the city and make it poor.
-When his uncle Billy looses 8,000 $ from the deposit, George loses hope in everything and thinks his whole life is a failure.
+He got married to Mary and they had four children, but was always in conflict with the evil tycoon Potter who wanted to buy the city and keep it poor for cheap labor force.
+When his uncle Billy loses 8,000 $ from the deposit, George loses hope in everything and thinks his whole life is a failure.
 He decides to commit suicide on Christmas by jumping off the bridge, but gets saved by angel Clarence who shows him how the world would look like without him.
 George changes his mind and his friends gather enough money for him.

 Grade:+++